-Once you get going, you’ll want to keep going to stay ahead of the traffic.
+Once you get going, you’ll want to stay ahead of the traffic.
 And if you make the mistake of trying to fill up the car on Saturday morning, you may be stuck waiting for your turn at a gas station on the island.

 Stay calm.
 If you do get stuck in traffic, try to remain calm.

-Take deep breaths… deep breaths!
-Try to imagine you’re still sitting on the beach with a cold drink your hand, watching the waves calmly break along the shore.
+Take deep breaths.
+Deep breaths!
+Then, imagine you’re still sitting on the beach with a cold drink in your hand, watching the waves calmly breaking along the shore.

-Sitting in traffic can be very frustrating at times, try to make the most of it!
+Sitting in traffic can be very frustrating at times.
+However, try to make the most of it!
 There are some great local radio stations to listen to while you wait.

 Stay with me.
-If you are able to, book a Sunday to Sunday stay in a vacation rental home or condo.
+Book a Sunday to Sunday stay in a vacation rental home or condo.

-Most rentals offer Saturday to Saturday, but there are some that will allow you to check out on Sundays.
-No doubt about it, there is significantly less traffic when leaving the Outer Banks on a Sunday.
+Most rentals offer Saturday to Saturday stays, but some will allow you to check out on Sundays.
+There is significantly less traffic when leaving the Outer Banks on a Sunday.

 Prepare and eat breakfast before you begin your drive.

-Don’t rely on the McDonalds in Kill Devil Hills to prepare your breakfast in a timely manner… they’ll only slow you down!
+Don’t rely on the McDonalds in Kill Devil Hills to prepare your breakfast promptly; they’ll only slow you down!

 If you aren’t able to eat before you leave your rental property, stop for a bite close to the North Carolina/Virginia border; by that time, traffic shouldn’t be too much of an issue.